ThePJB/snowkoban/README.md

  - maybe enforcing a certain level size / aspect ratio, or just center it for drawing and surround with WALL_TEXTURE?
  - make snow effect smooth (quick) rewind will look even cooler
  - reflection in ice effect? with like an ice mask so u draw ice base, entity upside down, ice mask

- - might be weird that its when you made the move, not right before when you made the next move

- - maybe entities should actually just be entities instead of tiles
- - that would tidy up tile logic too

- - transition levels, then wind blows, snow blows, whoosh swipe to the next one

 ## Non specific issues